jualjiman/knowledge-base/README.md

-# Luke
+# Knowledge base
-Simple scripts and templates for scaffolding a basic Django project
+Simple django/angular application that allows to share information in a group of users.

 ## Prerequisites